voidrc/Shadow-Archive/src/content/notes/02_Networking/3) Addressing.md

 - Subnet Mask: 255.255.255.192
 - CIDR: /26

 We analyze binary forms to identify the **network** and **host** parts.
-The subnet mask’s 1-bits fix the network portion.
+The subnet mask's 1-bits fix the network portion.
 Remaining bits allow for host addressing.

 If:
 - Network Address: 192.168.12.128